 There is a distinct lack of women at a senior and executive level across all industries and this is no different in retail.
 According to the Institute of Women’s Policy Research, women hold 29% of executive and senior level positions within retail, as opposed to the average of 31% amongst all other industries combined.

 Consider your internal stance of D & I and how this is communicated both internally and externally.
 Do you have a diverse leadership team?
 Is your recruitment representative of diversity in your organisation?
-Do you demonstrate an inclusive and would your employees agree?
+Do you demonstrate an inclusive culture and would your employees agree?

 To give you the best chance of achieving a successful hiring strategy and attracting top talent, it is beneficial to engage with a retail recruitment specialist.
 A recruitment expert with vast experience in the retail industry who fully understands the retail and consumer market can provide insights across the market from both candidates and other retailers.
 With such a vast network of retail professionals, retail recruitment experts have in-depth knowledge of candidate motivations, market movements and competitive salaries, and benefits needed to attract high-calibre talent.
 A recruiter can effectively work as an extension to your business and can offer tailored recruitment solutions to overcome current challenges businesses are facing when recruiting.

 At CSG Talent, our expert retail and consumer recruitment team deliver world-class talent acquisition services, they have in-depth knowledge of the market, candidate motivations and work in partnership with well-known and highly successful retailers across the US.
-Explore latest vacancies within retail to view the areas in which we predominantly support our clients, or alternatively, meet consumer team to find out the areas they specialise in within consumer recruitment and retail jobs here.
+Explore our latest vacancies within retail to view the areas in which we predominantly support our clients, or alternatively, meet the consumer team to find out the areas they specialise in within consumer recruitment and retail jobs here.